Do I Really Need a Manual J Load Calculation?

 The orientation of the house also affects heat gain and heat loss through windows.
 Overhangs can reduce solar gain through windows.
 Make sure the contractor uses the correct design for the outdoor temperature and humidity in your area.
 Using a higher summer design temperature results in oversizing air conditioners.

 When the contractors are finished, get a copy of their calculations, assumptions, and the computer printout or finished worksheet.
 This is your only proof that they did the job right.
-To summarize, when designing your new heating and air conditioning system, the contractor you choose should do the following:
+To summarize, when designing your new heating and air conditioning system, the contractor you choose should

 1) Use a computer program or written calculation procedure to size the system